sagemath/trac_to_gh/Issue 5593.md

 # Issue 5593: [with patch; needs review or throwing away] CremonaDB.conductor_range does not give a Python style range

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5593

 Original creator: nbruin